|About BYB Foundation|

 On leaving the police Mervyn worked as a development manager for Neighbourhood Watch until taking over as the Chief Executive of Victim Support Humber in 2003.
 Mervyn is still with Victim Support but in 2009 his role was enhanced and he is now the Divisional Manager covering the whole of the Humber and North Yorkshire area.
 He has been involved with Rock Challenge since 1996 and has been the driving force in the Humber area.

-George Cooil’s initial involvement with Rock Challenge® was as an officer of the Isle of Wight Education Authority and as the parent of two daughters who had participated in a number of Rock Challenge® events.
-He has been a teacher, a head teacher, a school inspector and an Assistant Director of Education.
-He now works as an independent consultant supporting a range of agencies in the statutory and non-statutory sectors.
+George Cooil’s initial involvement with Rock Challenge® was as an officer of the Isle of Wight Education Authority and as the parent of children participating in Rock Challenge® events.
+He has been a teacher, a head teacher, a school inspector, an Assistant Director of Education and an independent educational consultant.
+He has now retired.

-Juno is currently the National Communications Manager for Oasis Community Learning and was UK producer for the UK Rock Challenge® between June 1999 and June 2003, joining the Board of Directors in May 2003.
-Juno's professional background includes the management of a range of youth arts projects within wider young people's programmes, and general event management of a range of large-scale projects, She has also worked for a local authority, commissioning services for vulnerable children and young people.
+Juno is currently the Marketing Manager for Oasis Community Learning and was UK producer for the UK Rock Challenge® between June 1999 and June 2003 joining the Board of Directors in May 2003.
+Juno's professional background includes the management of a range of youth arts projects within wider young people's programmes and general event management of a range of large-scale projects.
+Juno is currently Chair of Southampton YMCA, Chair of the Southern Region of YMCA’s and Vice Chair of YMCA England.

 BARONESS RUTH HENIG